dart-lang/language/working/augmentations/feature-specification.md

 *   Otherwise, *A* and *B* are in sibling branches of the part tree:

-    *   Let *F* be the unique Dart file which contains both *A* and *B*, but which does not include a part file which also contains both *A* and *B*. _Such a file must exist for any two declarations because a declaration only exists in one file, and the part files form a tree._
+    *   Let *F* be the unique Dart file which contains both *A* and *B*, but which does not include a part file which also contains both *A* and *B*.
-        Neither *A* nor *B* will occur directly in *F* because if they did, then the previous clauses would have handled it.*
+        _In other words, *F* is the least upper bound of the files where *A* and *B* occur in the part tree.
+Such a file must exist because a declaration only exists in one file, and the part files form a tree.
+Neither *A* nor *B* will occur directly in *F* because if they did, then the previous clauses would have handled it._

     *   If the `part` directive in *F* including the file that contains *A* is syntactically before the `part` directive in *F* including the file that